bitDecayGames/LucidText/README.md

 	* This library is designed to allow a user to customize in-game text without needing to touch the code.
 	* This is achieved by expecting styling directives to be part of the text strings in the form of HTML-style tagging.
 See [Tagging](#tagging) for more information.
 * Parsing
+	* The current implementation imposes some restrictions on how tags can be used in string
+		* Tags of the same name cannot be nested
 * Effects
+	* An effect is a change made to one or more character in a string
+	* There are two main types of Effects:
+		1. One time change such as `color` or `size`
+		1. Actively updated Effects such as `wave` and `shake`

 ### Tagging